 Matthew Lanier, a Boston-based corporate recruiter at technology staffing firm Eliassen Group, recalls the resume of an applicant in her twenties, who had mostly retail and customer-service experience.
 So he was surprised when lower down on the CV, he found an executive-level position with a major finance company and dates of employment spanning almost 10 years.
 Turns out the applicant had searched professional-looking resumes online, found one she really liked, and cut and pasted her own experiences over it.
 But, she mistakenly left some of the other person's work history and personal contact information on the document.

-"You have to assume that your entire resume will be looked at prior to being contacted, and that a careless mistake could be the difference between getting the job you want or being passed over," wrote Lanier in an email. gator slots
+"You have to assume that your entire resume will be looked at prior to being contacted, and that a careless mistake could be the difference between getting the job you want or being passed over," wrote Lanier in an email. professional resume writers

 There's also another important reason to take the extra time—you can more easily support your story in interviews, according to Lanier.